maixnor/wu-quartz/content/semester 3/Nudging.md

 - we are great at comparing, not at pinpointing exact prices
 - the default option is very important
 	- any additional effort can be forgotten or not done at all

+# Downsides
+- descriptive norm ... what people are doing now
+- injunctive norm ... what people are supposed to do
 -